Cultural policy objectives

-Cultural policy implementation bodies are the Lithuanian Council for Culture, Film Centre and Press, Radio and Television Support Foundation.
+Cultural policy implementation bodies in the fields of arts, cinema and media are the Lithuanian Council for Culture, the Film Centre and the Press, Radio and Television Support Foundation.
 These institutions allocate funding for arts, culture and media projects through calls for tender.
 They are relatively autonomous and make funding decisions on expert judgment.
-The activity of these institutions is regulated by special laws that define their functions and the sources of state allocations to their funds (see chapter 4.1.2).
+The activity of these institutions is regulated by special laws that define their functions and the sources of their funds (see chapter 4.1.2).

 The cultural heritage protection policy is mainly implemented by the Department of Cultural Heritage under the Ministry of Culture.
-The functions of the Department include maintenance and management of cultural properties, maintenance of accounting and control of cultural heritage, as well as presentation of cultural heritage to the society; the Department also contributes to the formation and implementation of national policies in the area of protection of cultural heritage.
+The functions of the Department include maintenance and management of cultural properties, maintenance of accounting and control of cultural heritage, as well as presentation of cultural heritage to society.
+The Department also contributes to the formation and implementation of national policies in protection of cultural heritage.

 In general, the Lithuanian cultural policy system is centred in the Lithuanian Ministry of Culture, which performs the main functions of cultural policy formation, implementation and control.
 The establishment of the three above mentioned funding institutions was meant as a step towards horizontal decentralisation of the system, however, their influence is quite limited due to their small financial capacity.
-The Lithuanian Council for Culture distributes approximately 7 per cent of the total central government funding for culture, the Film Centre 2 per cent, and the Press, Radio and Television Support Foundation about 1 per cent.
-Although by establishing these institutions the idea was to decentralise cultural policy and to create independent policy-making bodies of the “arm’s length” type, they mainly act as projects funding and administration bodies.
+The Lithuanian Council for Culture distributes approximately 7-8 % of the total central government funding for culture, the Film Centre 2%, and the Press, Radio and Television Support Foundation about 1%.
+Although by establishing these institutions the idea was to decentralise cultural policy and to create independent policy-making bodies of the “arm’s length” type, they mainly act as projects’ funding and administration bodies.

-The next five years, Lithuanian cultural policy discourse was marked by active discussions about the Lithuanian “model” of cultural policy, particularly about the relationship and division of power between the Ministry and cultural community.
-In 1996, the 7th Lithuanian Government organised the Lithuanian Cultural Congress that had to find a consensus of cultural community and formulate the main cultural policy principles.
-The Lithuanian Ministry of Culture prepared the draft document of cultural policy principles for the discussion in the Congress and the Council of the Congress prepared an alternative document on the same subject.
+Over the next five years, Lithuanian cultural policy discourse was marked by active discussions about the Lithuanian “model” of cultural policy, particularly about the relationship and division of power between the Ministry and the cultural community.
+In 1996, the 7th Lithuanian Government organised the Lithuanian Cultural Congress that had to find a consensus of the cultural community and formulate the main cultural policy principles.
+The Lithuanian Ministry of Culture prepared the draft document of cultural policy principles for discussion in the Congress and the Council of the Congress prepared an alternative document on the same subject.
 None of these documents, however, were adopted during the Congress.
-Cultural community found the principles proposed by the Ministry too conservative, as they did not make any significant institutional changes in the cultural policy system.
+The cultural community found the principles proposed by the Ministry too conservative, as they did not make any significant institutional changes in the cultural policy system.
 The principles proposed by the Council of Congress, in opposite, were too radical and did not gain the acceptance of the participants of the Congress.
-Both sides, however, agreed on the need to establish a foundation for support of culture.
-That was implemented in the same year.
-The Lithuanian Parliament established The Press, Radio and Television Foundation and, two years later, the Culture and Sports Foundation was established, which in 2007 was reformed into two separate foundations, i. e. the Culture Foundation and Sports Foundation.
-The budgets of the foundations, however, were very limited therefore they did not play any significant role in the financing of culture.
+Both sides, however, agreed on the need to establish a foundation for the support of culture, which was implemented in the same year.
+The Lithuanian Parliament established The Press, Radio and Television Foundation and, two years later, the Culture and Sports Foundation was established, which in 2007 was reformed into two separate foundations, i. e. the Culture Foundation and the Sports Foundation.
+The budgets of the foundations, however, were very limited and therefore they did not play any significant role in the financing of culture.
 The Lithuanian Ministry of Culture remained the most powerful and important institution in strategic and operational matters of cultural policy, so the overall system of cultural policy remained centralised.

 2001 – 2010.
 In the decade after the adoption of the mentioned provisions in 2001, the need for changing the cultural policy implementation mechanism grew.
 Artists and professionals of different cultural spheres demonstrated their discontent with the existing centralised model and financing of culture.
-Like in other East European countries the traditional/governmental/centralised financing mechanism seemed to be “the obstacle” that, once removed, would allow cultural life and the arts to flourish, fostering new forms of creative expression, excellence and diversity.
+Like in other East European countries, the traditional/governmental/centralised financing mechanism seemed to be “the obstacle” that, once removed, would allow cultural life and the arts to flourish, fostering new forms of creative expression, excellence and diversity.
 The situation became especially tense within the Lithuanian professional theatre community.
 During the first decade of Independence, a number of highly professional private theatres emerged in Lithuania.
-Compared to state-funded theatre, the quality of their performances was similar or even higher.
+Compared to state-funded theatre, the quality of their performances was similar or even higher and they achieved recognition from the best international theatre festivals.
 Since the state theatres received direct funding from the Ministry of Culture and private theatres had to earn their own living, they were forced to operate and compete under extremely uneven conditions.

 2011 – 2020.
 In autumn of 2012, the Parliament of Lithuania adopted the Law on the Council for Lithuanian Culture.
-The Law defines the Council as a budget-financed institution under the Ministry of Culture and its main functions: to finance culture and arts programmes, administer the Culture Foundation, distribute grants and other types of support to culture and arts professionals, and monitor the culture and arts projects that are under implementation.
-The Council consists of 10 members and a chairman.
-The chairman of the Council is appointed by the Government.
+The Law defines the Council as a budget-financed institution under the Ministry of Culture that has these main functions: to finance culture and arts programmes, distribute grants and other types of support to culture and arts professionals, and monitor the culture and arts projects that are under implementation.
+The newly established Council took over the administration of the Culture Foundation.
+However, in 2021 this Foundation was abolished and since then the funds of the Council have consisted of the state budget finance allocated by government (see chapter 2.1).
+According to the Law on the Council for Lithuanian Culture, the Council consists of 10 members and a chairperson.
+The chairperson of the Council is appointed by the Government.
 The members of the Council are elected in two rounds following the principle of proportional representation of all spheres of culture and arts, including all geographic regions.
 Both natural and legal bodies can delegate candidates to the first round of the elections.
-Out of them, 20 candidates are selected to the second round by secret ballot cast by the voters delegated by culture and arts organisations.
-Out of the selected 20 candidates, the Minister of Culture selects 10 candidates to form the Council that are submitted for the approval of the Government by following the principle of broad representation (more about the activity of Council for Culture see chapter 1.2.2).
+Of these candidates, 20 are selected to the second round by a secret ballot cast by the voters delegated by culture and arts organisations.
+Out of the selected 20 candidates, the Minister of Culture selects 10 candidates to form the Council that are submitted for the approval of the Government by following the principle of broad representation (for more about the activity of the Council for Culture see chapter 1.2.2).

 The Lithuanian Council for Culture was established in 2013.
 One year earlier, in 2012, the 15th Lithuanian Government had established the Lithuanian Film Centre.
 The Film Centre replaced the Film Council that operated since 2002 as a collegial advisory body on film policy formation and film funding under the Ministry of Culture.
-The decisions of the Film Council on film funding were constantly criticised in the press because of the unclear evaluation criteria and funding of projects that were related to the members of Council.
-The newly established Film Centre started to operate more transparent, with clear procedure and criteria, but its decisions were criticised anyway, particularly by the Lithuanian Cinematographers’ Union because of the “overall direction of film policy”, since the Centre did not select some projects of eminent filmmakers for funding.
-At the end of 2013, the Minister of Culture re-established the Film Council as advisory body under the Ministry.
-The Ministry and the Council took the function of film policy formation and the Film Centre remained as a funder for film projects and an administrative body (more about the activity of Film Centre see chapter 1.2.2).
+The decisions of the Film Council on film funding were constantly criticised in the press because of the unclear assessment criteria and funding of projects that were related to the members of Council.
+The newly established Film Centre started to operate more transparently, with clear procedures and criteria, but its decisions were criticised anyway, particularly by the Lithuanian Cinematographers’ Union because of the “overall direction of film policy”, since the Centre did not select some projects of eminent filmmakers for funding.
+At the end of 2013, the Minister of Culture re-established the Film Council as an advisory body under the Ministry.
+The Ministry and the newly established Film Council took the function of film policy formation, and the Film Centre remained as a funder for film projects and an administrative body (more about the activity of Film Centre see chapter 1.2.2).